Have you been thinking about sewing your own clothes, but for whatever reason, you just haven’t made the leap to actually try it?

 While the idea of sewing a capsule wardrobe intrigued me, I just wanted to get started on sewing something.

 I made the decision to delay planning a capsule wardrobe until after I have some garment sewing skills under my belt.

-Determined to actually sew something, I selected a pattern and fabric and proceded to construct the garment.
+Determined to actually sew something, I selected a pattern and fabric and proceeded to construct the garment.

-It will take time to learn how to sew clothes and I’m not going to give up.
+It takes time to learn how to sew clothes and you can’t give up.

-With every garment I complete my skills improve and the results will get better.
+With every garment you complete sewing skills improve and the results will get better.

 Me-Made-May 2020 is on my mind.

 I don’t know exactly what my personal challenge for Me-Made-May 2020 will be but I’m determined to learn and develop garment construction skills.